jmagman/flutter-wiki/Releasing-a-Plugin-or-Package.md

 The most common source of failure of the `release` task is that another test failed; if that is due to flake, you will need to first re-run the failing test task, then once it's green re-run `release`.

+**Note:** Loading a flutter/plugins `release` run's output in the GitHub UI currently [hangs the page](https://github.com/flutter/flutter/issues/85127), so to re-run a `release` task use [the Actions UI](https://github.com/flutter/plugins/actions?query=workflow%3Arelease) rather than the commit's task page.

 ### Manual release [Deprecated]

 The Flutter team member most involved with the PR should be the person responsible